Quantum metrology in the presence of correlated noise via Markovian embedding: Two-level atom frequency estimation for a damped Jaynes-Cummings model

-We perform numerical optimization using ISS tensor-network formalism introduced in Ref.~\cite{Kurdzialek_2024}, and implemented recently in a publically available QMetro++ package \cite{dulian_package}.
-We numerically calculated QFI for multiple number of channels for both the correlated and fresh-environment cases.
-More conceretly, for a given total sensing time $t$, we calculated the maximal achievable QFI for $N= t/\Delta t$ adaptive protocol steps, with some fixed ancillary space dimension.

 Now, as a sanity-check, we first examine the Markov limit, which as discussed earlier is obtained in the limit $\lambda\gg\gamma_0$.
 In this limit the system dynamics described by $\Lambda_{\Omega,t}^S$ is basically a semigroup dynamics with a constant decay rate $\gamma_0$.
 This means that, there is absolutely no correlation between the system and the environment even in the case for joint dynamics for the system and the pseudomode.
 Consequently, in this limit both models should give same QFI, which we can indeed see in the Fig.~\ref{fig:JC-model-plot}(b).
 Moreover, to show the effectiveness of the intermediate control operations, we consider the simplest scheme, where, in each step of duration $\Delta t$, the system evolves according to Eq. (\ref{S-dynamical-map}) and the corresponding optimal QFI is computed.
 The optimization can still involve ancillary system.
 At each step, the protocol is renewed and is repeated for $N$ times with no control operations in between.
 Consequently, for the $N$ step protocol, the QFI we get is simply $N$ times the QFI for one single step.
 We refer this scheme as \textit{repeated no control} model which is also plotted in Fig.~\ref{fig:JC-model-plot}(b).
 As can be seen from the plot, this scheme produces much worse results compared to the schemes with control operations.